andyxwq/andyxwq/README.md

 - 💞️ I’m looking to collaborate on discord server
 - 📫 How to reach me - Join my discord server or message me on ig!
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i like coffe
+- ⚡ Fun fact: I like coffe

 <!---
 andyxwq/andyxwq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.